D76X/Study-Notes-AZ/AZ-Complements/AZ-OAuth-OpenIDConnect.md

 **OAuth** is a **specification** that provides the details of the communication between **AS and CA** in order to fulfill the first tow steps (1 & 2) described above that is up to the issuance of the **AT**.

 However, **all implememnations** will also include the details of the last two steps (3 & 4)

 ---

+### Why we need OAuth

+The advantage of OAuth become apparent when you think that **a single authorization server AS can issue Access Tokes to a large number of Client Application for a large number of Resource Servers**.
+OAuth provides a standard mechanism to achieve delegated access independent of the client application and the resource server.

+---